-(1) Document and interpret clinician perceptions of barriers and supports to individualizing DM care for older, at-risk Veterans (2) Document and interpret Veteran and caregiver perceptions of barriers and supports to individualizing DM care for older, at-risk Veterans (3) Employ an expert opinion approach for designing a multi-faceted strategy for achieving individualized DM care treatment of older Veterans based on identified barriers and supports.
+The aims of the study are to: (1) document and interpret Provider perceptions of barriers and supports to individualizing DM care for VE patients; (2) document and interpret VE and Caregiver perceptions of barriers and supports to individualizing DM care and (3) conduct an expert panel to design a multi-faceted strategy for achieving individualized DM care treatment of older Veterans.

 1. Determine VA healthcare Providers' barriers and facilitators (including knowledge, attitudes, behaviors and beliefs) about individualizing DM care goals for vulnerable older Veterans (VE), with respect to patient preferences, comorbidity, life expectancy, and quality of life

 2. Determine older at-risk Veterans and Caregivers' barriers and facilitators (including knowledge, attitudes, behaviors and beliefs) about individualizing DM care goals

 3. Identify a set of potential strategies generated by an expert panel group process that addresses key barriers and supports identified by Providers, Veterans and Caregivers, and prioritize proposed strategies.

 To accomplish Aim 1, a semi-structured, qualitative interview methodology was used to interview three groups: healthcare Providers, older, vulnerable Veterans (VE), and Caregivers of VE.
 A VE is defined as having a Vulnerable Elders 13 item survey (VES-13) score of greater than three points.
 The research team established a set of codes and relational domains from pre-identified script themes, which were used to identify emerging themes and relational domains from the transcribed interviews.
 Constant comparison method was applied until relevant themes reached saturation.
 Final coding was in Atlas.ti qualitative software.